-- 1. Attendance is mandatory.
+- Attendance is mandatory.
 It is imperative that you attend class.
 Each absence will lower your grade by half a letter grade.
-More than three absences or excessive lateness could result in an "F" or "WU" grade. - 2.
-Preproduction is essential to the success of every project.
-You are expected to spend a great deal of time outside of class working on their projects. - 3.
-Deadlines are deadlines.
-Projects that are turned in late will result in a grade reduction from the grade the project would have received. - 4.
-Projects that are not submitted result in a zero. - 5.
-The midterm and final exam must be taken on the sates scheduled.
-There will be no make-up exams. - 6.
-Pre-Production is essential.
-Students are expected to spend a great deal of time outside class preparing their projects. - 7.
-Students are expected to submit fully researched typed scripts properly formatted to industry standards.
-Treatments must be typed and double-spaced. - 8.
-Teamwork is essential to producing well-organized, creative programs.
-You will be expected to put as much effort into crewing for your colleagues' projects as you would expect of them for yours.
-You must work in two different crew positions in addition to producing, directing, and editing your own projects. - 9.
-Absolutely no eating, drinking, or gum chewing in the studio or editing suite - 10.
-As this course is part of the study abroad program, Attendance and participation will account for 40% of the grade.
+More than three absences or excessive lateness could result in an "F" or "WU" grade. - Preproduction is essential to the success of every project.
+You are expected to spend a great deal of time outside of class working on their projects. - Deadlines are deadlines.
+Projects that are turned in late will result in a grade reduction from the grade the project would have received. - Projects that are not submitted result in a zero. - The midterm and final exam must be shown on the stated scheduled.
+There will be no make-ups. - Students are expected to submit fully researched typed scripts properly formatted to industry standards.
+Treatments must be typed and double-spaced. - Teamwork is essential to producing well-organized, creative programs.
+You will be expected to put as much effort into crewing for your colleagues' projects as you would expect of them for yours in addition to producing, directing, and editing your own projects. - Absolutely no eating, drinking, or gum chewing in the studio or editing suite - As this course is part of the study abroad program, Attendance and participation will account for 40% of the grade.
 All students are advised that their behavior and attitude during the program will affect their final grade for the course.